Mary Long Alderson

-Mary Long Alderson (June 19, 1860 - January 7, 1940) was an American suffragist, clubwoman, and writer.
+Mary Long Alderson (June 19, 1860 – January 7, 1940) was an American social reformer and leader active in suffrage, temperance, and women's club movements.
+She was also a writer.
+Alderson served as President of the Montana State Woman's Christian Temperance Union (WCTU).

 Early life

 Mary Long was born on June 19, 1860, in South Weymouth, Massachusetts, to Eliza Regan and John E. Long.
 Her parents were both Irish immigrants born in the 1830s, residing in Massachusetts at the time of Mary's birth.
-At the time of recording during the 1860 Census--which would have been gathered the year Mary was born--there were two other adults living in the household, also from Ireland.
+At the time of recording during the 1860 Census – which would have been gathered the year Mary was born – there were two other adults living in the household, also from Ireland.
 Mary was raised in Boston and met prominent women such as Louisa May Alcott.
 Mary was educated under the “Quincy Method” in Quincy, Massachusetts.

 Career

-Long worked as a teacher until 1887, when she met Matthew William Alderson (1855-1924).
+Long worked as a teacher until 1887, when she met Matthew William Alderson (1855–1924).
 The following year, she became his second wife.
 The two were married in Braintree, Massachusetts, and settled in Bozeman, Montana.
 They would eventually have three daughters.